 The pimp is dressed ridiculously, sporting a giant “Gangsta” ring and leopard shoes and jacket.
-The girls that accompany him wear low cut tops to show some cleavage.
+The girls that accompany him wear low cut tops.
 By no means are any of the actors or actresses in the Lincoln Auto Insurance commercials professional.

 16. Eagle Insurance’s Eagleman

 Along the lines of the Lincoln Auto Insurance commercials that are filmed and acted out by amateurs, Eagleman was a mascot for a local Chicago insurance company called Eagle Insurance.

 When it first aired, it may have been considered one of the worst series of commercials ever made.

 Beyond the atrocious acting is the bizarre way Eagleman presents his pitch for Eagle Insurance.